 Many states require drivers to get safety inspections to ensure that vehicles on the road are in good condition.
 And emissions inspections ensure the state’s air quality.
-In Pennsylvania, most drivers are required to get emissions and safety inspections done every year.
+In Pennsylvania, most drivers must get emissions and safety inspections every year.

-Due to the city’s Driving Equality Law that went into effect in March 2022, police in Philadelphia are banned from conducting traffic stops for offenses like the operation of a vehicle without official certificate of inspection or unlawful operation without evidence of emission inspection.
+Due to the city’s Driving Equality Law that went into effect in March 2022, police in Philadelphia are banned from conducting traffic stops for offenses like the operation of a vehicle without an official inspection certificate or unlawful operation without evidence of emission inspection.

 Is there a penalty for a late car inspection?
-Inspection violations such as these still will result in a $25 fine across the state of Pennsylvania.
+Inspection violations such as these will still result in a $25 fine across Pennsylvania.

 In Pennsylvania, the emissions inspection is due once a year.
 If your vehicle requires an emissions inspection, the words “emissions inspection required/diesel vehicles exempt” will appear on your registration card.
 Inspection stickers expire on the last day of the month indicated by the inspection sticker (for example, 12-022 would be December 31, 2022).